xcube-dev/xcube-geodb/README.md

 1. Local Unittest
 2. Create stage/dev release (tag only.
 Tag name must include the expression ' dev' plus a number, e.g. 0.1.9.dev1)
-3. The stage will be deployed using travis
+3. The stage release will be deployed using GitHub Actions:
    1. A docker image will be created and pushed to quay.io
    2. The new version of the image will be deployed to the cluster using a [helm chart](https://github.com/dcs4cop/xcube-k8s/geodb)